DDDEastMidlandsLimited/dddem-blog/_posts/2019-11-01-it-takes-a-community.md

 As with a lot of things in my recent life, it all started in a coffee shop.

 Moreton and I made the decision that we were going to run Developer!
 Developer!
 Developer!
 East Midlands.
 There were many reasons for doing this including what we would learn from the challenge, right through to our warmth for the local East Midlands community.
-From opportunities at work to the friends we have made at events - we have gained so much from the local tech scene.
-There wasn't a technology focused conference per se (though there are great design focused conferences and a lot of local events), and it seemed like something we could do.
+From opportunities at work, to the friends we have made at events - we have gained so much from the local tech scene.
+There wasn't a technology focused conference per se (though there is a <a href="https://newadventuresconf.com/2020/" target="_blank">great design focused conference</a> and <a href="https://nottingham.digital/" target="_blank">a lot of local events</a>), and it seemed like something we could do.
 The full thought process and decisions made I'll leave for another post, for another day.

 Fast forward to last Saturday - the day of the conference.
 Now it doesn't feel quite real, but last Saturday DDD East Midlands happened!
-The attendees travelled from all over the UK to find see the great speakers, find out more about the East Midlands tech community and most importantly _celebrate it_.
+The attendees travelled from all over the UK to see great speakers, find out more about the East Midlands tech community and most importantly _celebrate it_.

 It was by no means an easy event for us.
-The first time running an event of this scale and we had two evacuations due to fire alarms, the weather was abysmal, and we had a lot of things happening that we hope you all didn't notice.
+It was our first time running an event of this scale, we had two evacuations due to fire alarms, the weather was abysmal and we had a lot of things happening that we hope you all didn't notice.
 Overall though, we think it went pretty well.

 ---
 <center>